 The Corporate Valuation course concentrates on valuation issues only and looks at valuation issues in detail.
-This means we will discuss topics like how to analyze a company's historical data, estimating free cash flows, building a financial model, estimating the cost of capital, levering and unlevering, market multiples, LBOs and valuation for M&A transactions.
+This means we will discuss topics like how to analyze a company's historical data, estimating free cash flows, building a financial model, estimating the cost of capital, levering and unlevering, market multiples and LBO valuation.
 The Corporate Finance Case course generally examines a variety of issues such as working capital management, optimal capital structure, dividend signaling, capital budgeting and valuation.
 Thus, while the corporate finance case course deals with valuation issues, it does not look at them in as much detail and generally uses cases whose data has been sanitized and simplified (something that never happens in the real world).
 However, the corporate finance case course has broader topical coverage.